geraldchecka/frogger/README.md

-# frogger
+# Frogger
-Classic arcade game Frogger in JavaScript
+Frogger: A popular 80's arcade game in JavaScript